DavesThinkTank/Flash-Gordon-2024/README.md

 ## Version 2024.11
 ## for the Arduino Mega 2560 Rev3

 NOTE!: Please check out the latest release.
 Subsequent releases have additional features.
+The program will display the version number for four seconds when the pinball is turned on, in the Player 1 display (2024) and the Credit window (11).
+If it doesn't, you have the wrong software or the wrong version!

 Re-imagined rules for Bally's 1981 Flash Gordon pinball machine.
 Based on the Bally/Stern Operating System (BSOS), and implemented by adding a daughter card to the MPU's J5 connector.
 The card can be built yourself using instructions available online.
 I did not build mine myself and so cannot really advise you.
 The link to the original instructions is gone, but copies occasionally pop up online.